orstewar/ist346-content/labs/A.md

 NOTE: If you are running the labs from your personal computer, you can skip this part.

 In this part you will become familiar with the ITELL (vLab).
 The ITELL vLab provides a logged in user with a means to access other computers remotely.
-Unlike remote lab, these computers are configured for very specific tasks, ususally associated with a course.
+Unlike remote lab, these computers are configured for very specific tasks, usually associated with a course.
 Because it would be wasteful to setup a physical computer for each students, ITELL vLab uses *virtual machines* (VM) which are virtual computers running on top of a physical computer.
 All of the virtual machines running on the host computer share its resources of CPU, RAM and Disk.

 Follow these instructions to connect to the ITELL vLab:
 [https://answers.syr.edu/x/coENB](https://answers.syr.edu/x/coENB)